What does strain and strain rate actually measure?

 Velocity and displacement in the base of the septum, showing systolic motion toward the apex, protodiastolic motion away, and the the two basis diastolic phases, early (e') and late (a') motion way from the apex, separated by diastasis.

-rate, the pattern can be seen to be much more complex in
+and strain rate, the pattern can be seen to be much more

-these tracings from the base alone.
-There are at least
+complex in these tracings from the base alone.
+There are

 |Diastolic strain rate.
 The strain